 Avoid mistakes like these when coming up with your own domain name - it’s amusing but will damage your credibility.

-There are still plenty of great domain names out there, and you can buy as many as you like through your Create account so make sure you pick the one that’s right for you.
+There are still plenty of great domain names out there.
+Use this advice to make sure you pick the one that’s right for you.

 Once you’ve laid the foundations for your new website, you can get on with developing the site itself.
-The great thing about using a website builder like Create is that you can be up and running - and making your first sale - in just a few hours.
+The great thing about using a website builder like Create is that you can be up and running in just a few hours.

-Often when building a website for the first time, people are tempted to outsource to external designers.
-This can be very expensive, and is usually unnecessary.
 With Create, you don’t need to be an expert designer to make your perfect site.
-We provide custom-made themes to get you started, and you can edit these as much as you want.
+We provide custom-made templates to get you started, and you can edit these as much as you want.
 Remember, with a website you can tweak and customise it as often as you like, even after it’s live.

 It’s simple and fast to start a free trial with Create.
 Simply enter your full name and email address and you’ll get instant access to the Create platform.
 From here you can play around with the design, content and shop features of your site - without spending a penny!